Shalabh Kumar: Trump $10 million Hindu campaign

 In August 2016, Kumar was named Chairman of the Indian Advisory Board for the Trump campaign.
 In this capacity, he designed the "Abki bar Trump Sarkar" ("This time, Trump government") campaign to sway Hindu/Indian voters.
 Borrowing the slogan popularized by Indian Prime Minister Narendra Modi in his 2014 campaign, the campaign ran an ad featuring Donald Trump speaking in Hindi and stating his love of India and Hindu people.

 As a minority Trump supporter, Kumar served as a campaign surrogate, appearing on national television shows, including Fox Business, as well as in more than 200 national print and online profiles.
 He also advocated for Trump in three hour-long debates on Indian television which were broadcast in the US.

 Kumar and his family members personally donated over $1.5 million to Trump.
 In addition, Kumar bundled $150,000 in political donations to the Trump campaign.
 Many of these donations came from Indian Americans who had never before donated to political campaigns.
 Coupled with the RHC concert, the Kumar family spent over $4 million in the Trump campaign.

-One of the largest Indian American and Indian news channels, Zee News, conducted a poll of Indian Americans as to how they voted in 2016 Presidential election and concluded that 86.7% of the Hindu American voters (approximately 411,000 in the battle ground states of Florida, North Carolina, Ohio, Wisconsin, Michigan, New Hampshire, and Pennsylvania) resulted in a net vote gain of 51.82% in these states, and 1.66 million net vote gain in the whole country.

-Steve Bannon in a television appearance stated that “Trump would not have been elected President without Mr. Kumar’s support in 2016.”

 On 5 January, Kumar made a cameo appearance in Washington to attend a farewell party hosted by the Indian Ambassador to the United States Navtej Sarna at his Cleveland Park mansion for the outgoing Deputy Chief of Mission Taranjit Singh Sandhu.
 In his brief speech Kumar praised Sandhu, who is leaving for Colombo to take charge as the Indian High Commissioner to Sri Lanka.